bburns/PyVoyager/README.md

 This file is used by the `vg composite <volume>` command to generate the color frames.

-The clips are generated with the `vg clips [targetpath] -bw|color` command, which links all the images into target subfolders (arranged by planet/spacecraft/target/camera), renumbering them sequentially, and running **ffmpeg** to generate an mp4 clip for each.
+The clips are generated with the `vg clips [targetpath] -bw|color` command, which links all the images into target subfolders (arranged by planet/spacecraft/target/camera), numbering them sequentially, and running **ffmpeg** to generate an mp4 clip for each.

 Here is how black and white vs color clips are generated -